 The social impacts of alcohol and other drug use are pervasive, and include criminal activity and engagement with the criminal justice system, victimisation and road trauma.

 Beyond the illegality of drug use in Australia, alcohol and other drug use may be related to crime in multiple ways.
 The consumption of alcohol and other drugs may influence people to engage in risky or criminal activities such as driving a motor vehicle, offensive conduct and verbal or physical violence.
 Most people who regularly use alcohol or illicit drugs do not report engaging in risky behaviours or criminal activity.

 The most recently available data from the National Drug Strategy Household Survey (NDSHS) is from 2016 and showed that of people aged 14 and over:

 The illicit drugs market is often associated with a range of criminal activities, including property crime, fraud and violence.
 Engagement in criminal activity (beyond the illegal use of drugs) is more prevalent among populations of regular and injecting drug users than it is among the general population.

-In 2020, around one-third (33%) of participants in the national Ecstasy and Related Drugs Reporting System (EDRS) reported engaging in some form of criminal activity in the month prior to interview.
-Similarly, 2 in 5 (40%) participants in the 2020 Illicit Drug Reporting System (IDRS) reported engaging in any form of criminal activity in the month prior to interview (Peacock et al. 2021).
+In 2021, over one-third (36%) of participants in the national Ecstasy and Related Drugs Reporting System (EDRS) reported engaging in some form of criminal activity in the month prior to interview (Sutherland et al. 2021a).
+Similarly, 2 in 5 (39%) participants in the 2021 Illicit Drugs Reporting System (IDRS) reported engaging in any form of criminal activity in the month prior to interview (Sutherland et al. 2021b).

 The most recently available data from the NDSHS is from 2016 and showed that most recent drinkers do not drive under the influence of alcohol and other drugs, with 1 in 10 (9.9%) recent drinkers reporting driving a motor vehicle.
 This was the most risky behaviour undertaken by recent drinkers, followed by swimming (6.5%).